jordanlevy001/bikesharing/README.md

 <img width="665" alt="Gen Info" src="https://user-images.githubusercontent.com/88804543/142289074-3d7efc72-4e35-4bfa-89a1-ef7f89f85f34.png">

-This is the first story point that shows the total number of rides, the gender breakdown, usertype breakdown.
-It is helpful to have an understanding of how many people are using Citi Bikes.
-Furthermore, the gender breakdown is critical for this analysis, so this first storypoint provides the numbers of male/female/unknown users.
-There are 3 times more male users than female users.
+This first story point shows the total number of rides taken in August 2019 in NYC, the gender breakdown and usertype breakdown of the riders.
+It is helpful to have an understanding of how many people are using the Citi Bikes.
+Furthermore, the gender breakdown is critical for this analysis, so this first storypoint provides the numbers of male/female/unknown(gender) users.
+There are about 3 times more male users than female users.
 It also important to note that there are about 4 times more annual subscribers than short term customers.
+These numbers will help contextualize the content in the rest of the story.

 2. August Peak Hours